General information

 Container ship remains aground off Jeddah

 Ten days after running aground, the 'MSC Antonia' remains aground near the Eliza Shoals west of Jeddah.
 Satellite images from Pole Star Global were showing the vessel resting on a reef.
 Despite being listed as grounded, the ship appears on various vessel tracking sites, not just on the opposite side of the Red Sea but often far inland, along with other ships due to increased GPS spoofing .
 VesselFinder has the ship on Airport Road, south of Port Sudan, myShipTracking has it a few km further inland, while MarineTraffic’s location of the stricken ship places it – and a host of other vessels – 250 kilometres from the nearest shoreline in the Nubian Desert, the eastern region of the Sahara Desert.
 The maritime security specialist Ambrey has observed growing GPS interference in conflict zones with a constant disruption of the signal over an area, increasing navigational risk to shipping.
+The AIS signals showed the ship in Jeedah until June 18, and next available AIS signal of the 'MSC Antonia' was on June 26 in the Arabian Sea, and on July 3 it arrived in Singapore, before proceeding further to Phu My, where it arrived on July 8.
 Report with photos: https://splash247.com/grounded-msc-ship-appears-in-the-sahara/

 Container ship ran aground off Jeddah due to suspected GPS spoofing